 SCC encourages appropriate use of its facilities by citizens of the area in accordance with the purpose and policies of the institution.
-SCC's President has authorized appropriate college officials to ban any student or non-student from the campus whose presence or actions may be inappropriate at a particular place or event.
+The college president has authorized appropriate college officials to restrict or ban any student or non-student from the campus whose presence or actions may be inappropriate at a particular place or event.